firstlookmedia/react-scripts/README.md

 To enable persisted queries:

-1. add `PERSIST_QUERIES: "true"` to all build circle configs, or to the circle config global environment variable list
+1. Add `PERSIST_QUERIES: "true"` in the build and runtime environments
-2. add `QUERIES_S3_BUCKET` property to all build and deploy circle configs and point it to the s3 bucket where the site's queries live.
-The global default variable here may point to the dev bucket, in which case you only need to override staging and prod.
+2. Point `QUERIES_S3_BUCKET` to an s3 bucket during build time to deploy queries, making them accessible to the graphql backend
-3. upgrade to the newest version of React scripts that has the `get` and `post` fetcher methods
+3. Upgrade to the newest version of React scripts that has the `GET` and `POST` fetcher methods
-4. upgrade to relay >= 3.0
+4. Upgrade to relay >= 3.0

 Note: persisted queries are always turned off during local development.